christinasavva/Python_code_CF/README.md

-# Python_code
+# Python_code_CF

 Study material for a project within an eight-month Data Analytics course with CareerFoundry

-Project Summary
+## **Project Summary**

-Company profile: Instacart is an online grocery store that operates through an app.
+**Company profile:** Instacart is an online grocery store that operates through an app.

-Motivation: Instacart already has very good sales, but they want to uncover more information about their sales patterns, in order to target the right customers with marketing activities.
+**Motivation:** Instacart already has very good sales, but they want to uncover more information about their sales patterns, in order to target the right customers with marketing activities.

-Objective: Perform an initial data and exploratory analysis in order to derive insights and suggest strategies for better segmentation based on the provided criteria.
+**Objective:** Perform an initial data and exploratory analysis in order to derive insights and suggest strategies for better segmentation based on the provided criteria.